 Just a short walk from the carpark, you'll be amazed at the breathtaking coastal views from Charles Hamey lookout.
 Sit on the cliff tops and admire magnificent scenery overlooking Gogleys Lagoon, with North Brother...

 With beautiful estuaries and sparkling ocean, the Greater Port Macquarie region is one of the best places to see dolphins and humpback whales on the NSW North Coast.
 Join a cruise to see the marine mammals up close or spot whales from spectacular headlands.

-See Whales in Port Macquarie
+See humpbacks and dolphins in Greater Port Macquarie

 For an unforgettable experience, join a whale-watching cruise in Port Macquarie and explore the ocean for humpbacks, southern rights and other whales.
 Between May and November, these majestic mammals migrate in their thousands along the coast of NSW.

 The most common encounters are with humpback whales, the stars of the annual whale journey because they leap out of the water and roll in the air.
 The abundance of small fish and prawns in the waters of this region on the North Coast of NSW draws whales closer to the coastline.

 Major tour operators in the city of Port Macquarie, only four hours’ drive north of Sydney, include Port Jet, Port Macquarie Cruise Adventures and Port Venture.
 Whale-watching cruises depart daily when the whales are migrating, and there are daily dolphin-watching river cruises all year.